kon172verma/automotive-rag/docs/evaluation.md

 - cite irrelevant pages
 - read like an annotation note instead of an answer

-For the eval set specifically:

-- `question` should read like a natural user question
-- `question` should usually not repeat the full vehicle name if `vehicle_context` already carries it
-- `reference_answer` should answer the question directly
-- `reference_answer` should avoid repetitive phrasing such as `the manual says`
-- `reference_answer` should include the actual value, instruction, or conclusion when the manual provides one

 ## What Citations Should Look Like

 Recommendation: